-Tamales are a tradition in Mexican culture.
-During the holidays Mexican families get together to make tamales.
+Tamales are a traditional Mexican recipe.
+During the holiday’s Mexican families get together to make tamales.
 It takes some time to make Tamales but it’s worth every minute.
 Here’s an easy way to learning how to make Tamales.
 The Hispanic Food Network is the place for all your traditional Tamale recipes.

 - Place pork into a Dutch oven with onion and garlic, and add water to cover.
 Bring to a boil, then reduce heat to low and simmer until the meat is cooked through, about 2 hours.

 - Use rubber gloves to remove stems and seeds from the chile pods.
 Place chiles in a saucepan with 2 cups of water.
 Simmer, uncovered, for 20 minutes, then remove from heat to cool.
 Transfer the chiles and water to a blender and blend until smooth.
 Strain the mixture, stir in salt, and set aside.
 Shred the cooked meat and mix in one cup of the chile sauce.

 - Soak the corn husks in a bowl of warm water.
 In a large bowl, beat the lard with a tablespoon of the broth until fluffy.
 Combine the masa harina, baking powder and salt; stir into the lard mixture, adding more broth as necessary to form a spongy dough.